Environmental Social Governance (ESG)

 Our aim is to cultivate an environment of well-being where every member feels valued, nurtured, and inspired to grow.
 We believe our people are our greatest asset.
 When our people flourish, so does our business.

-We understand the contribution that staff make, and we believe that our people should be paid fairly.
-In recent years we have followed the recommendation by the Real Living Wage (RLW) Foundation to set our entry level pay.
-We recognise that each staff member has an increased cost of living and therefore we will continue to follow the Foundation’s recommendations and are committed to paying the RLW of £12 per hour by May 2024, an increase of 10% on 2023.
+We believe that our people should be paid fairly and will continue to pay the Real Living Wage (RLW) as our entry level pay.
+The RLW has been increased by 5% to £12.60 per hour and this will be effective within Ramsdens from April 2025.
 Once staff have had a period of induction and are contributing more to the business, their pay is increased.
 This is usually after six months.
-Following this, each employee has an opportunity to earn more as they contribute further and take on more responsibility or through the bonus schemes available to them.
+Following this, each employee has an opportunity to earn more as they contribute further and take on more responsibility and through the bonus schemes available to them.
+We appreciate that increasing the pay by 5% at the lower end of our pay scale puts pressure on all pay scales to retain a material difference.
+We are also intent on maintaining that philosophy and our overall pay review will be ahead of inflation, which is expected to be c2.5% throughout 2025.

 The Group has a philosophy of wanting to share the financial success of the business with staff.
-In recognition of the milestone £10m profit being achieved, staff members with at least three months’ service received a ‘thank you’ bonus.
-This payment was in addition to the other available bonus schemes; cross selling success, branch manager performance bonus and a head office bonus scheme.
+The Group has various bonus schemes; cross selling success, branch manager and branch staff performance bonus and a head office bonus scheme.

 We are also keen to recognise and reward great behaviours for going over and beyond for our customers.
-Following its launch in June 2023, a new recognition scheme identified and rewarded non sales related behaviours and we have issued over 200 retail vouchers per month.
-We are not surprised by these positive results as the passion shown by all our employees continues to create a working environment of infectious enthusiasm to deliver the Group’s mission statement, namely to provide a great customer offering and give such fantastic service that our customers become ambassadors for Ramsdens.
+This is not related to sales activity but through demonstrating our culture and doing the right thing.
+Over 3,000 awards were made in FY24.
+These awards recognise the individual staff member’s passion and contributes to a working environment of infectious enthusiasm to deliver the Group’s mission statement, namely to provide a great customer offering and give such fantastic service that our customers become ambassadors for Ramsdens.

 The Group recognises and values long service.
 Each staff member receives an additional day of holiday entitlement for their first five years’ service and upon reaching their fifth anniversary they receive company-wide recognition and a monetary award.
 Further recognition happens at every five-year milestone thereafter with additional holidays and financial rewards at those milestones.
-We were pleased to recognise 98 members of staff who celebrated a long service award milestone in FY23 and two people who achieved a 25-year service milestone.
+We were pleased to recognise 111 members of staff who celebrated a long service award milestone in FY24 and four people who achieved a 20-year service milestone.

-In addition, all staff benefited from their birthday being an additional day’s holiday during the year as well as the additional bank holiday for the King’s coronation.
+In addition, all staff benefited from their birthday being an additional day’s holiday during the year.

 The remuneration of the two Executive Directors is not currently specifically linked to ESG objectives.
-The Senior Bonus Scheme has various clauses that enables the Remuneration Committee to have discretionary powers over any bonus amounts taking into account all aspects of the business including ESG.
+The Senior Bonus Scheme has various clauses that enables the Remuneration Committee to have discretionary powers over any bonus amounts considering all aspects of the business including ESG.
 All bonus schemes including LTIPs have malus and clawback provisions.

-The Group is keen to engage with our people and does this in a variety of ways.
+The Group is keen to communicate and engage with our people and does this in a variety of ways.

 Ramsdens undertakes regular anonymous employee engagement surveys.
-The last survey, undertaken in July 2023, saw 87% of staff members complete the survey.
-The Board is grateful for the high level of participation.
+The last survey, undertaken in June 2024, saw 85% of staff members complete the survey.
+The Board is grateful for the high level of participation and feedback.
 The results of the survey are transparently shared with all staff and an action plan created for the Group to raise the bar where possible as part of its continuous improvement ethos.

-87% of the employees said they look forward to coming to work and are enthusiastic about the job they do.
+• 85% of the employees said they look forward to coming to work and are enthusiastic about the job they do

 The Group operates a staff suggestion scheme and a department feedback scheme.
-The popularity of the scheme has grown, and we currently receive approximately 70 suggestions / feedback comments per month.
+Engagement in the scheme has grown and we currently receive approximately 70 suggestions / feedback comments per month.
 Our people using our systems are best placed to evolve and improve our products or processes.
 Suggestions which have been implemented include changes to the Group’s core IT system which have improved the customer experience, the available data on which business decisions are made, as well as suggested changes to the Group’s marketing initiatives, environmental initiatives and staff reward schemes.

-The Group has an Employee Forum which met three times in FY23.
+The Group has an Employee Forum which met three times in FY24.
 The Forum comprises staff in a variety of roles from head office and branches.
-The Employee Forum has a remit of discussing general matters that affect the business and has included how the Group can improve with the use of technology and reduce its environment impact.
+The Employee Forum has a remit of discussing general matters that affect the business and has included alternative staff benefits and how best to reduce its environment impact.

-Our aim is to ensure we remain focused on how we communicate and engage with all our staff members.
+We remain focused on how we communicate and engage with all our staff members.
 We have weekly and monthly companywide communications.
 The newsletter format is a mix of written word, presenter led videos and interview videos.
-This included ‘Ask the CEO’ which covered a wide range of topics, business and non-business related.
 We believe this level of communication is important so that all staff are part of the Ramsdens family.
+Annually we have a senior manager meeting to communicate our forward-looking strategy and celebrate all the achievements across the business.
+This is then followed by regional roadshows attended by branch managers to cascade the messages on how the Group is doing and what its plans are for future growth and opportunities for people to progress their careers.

-The development of our people is crucial to delivering on our continuous improvement ethos.
+The Group could not have a continuous improvement ethos without developing its people.
 All employees have a face-to-face discussion with their line managers dedicated to their development twice a year.
 These meetings focus on happiness, wellbeing, how supported the individual feels and development activity, in order that the staff member can be more successful in their career.
 A bespoke training and development plan is then created for that individual.

 The Group has comprehensive training programmes.
-New to Ramsdens employees will, depending upon their circumstances, go through an induction programme in their local store which is part e-learning, part face to face training and instore mentoring or alternatively will be part of a week-long, classroom-based induction into the business.
-As experience is gained, new starters receive on-going instore product mentoring, additional e-learning courses, remote training e.g. virtual video classroom and face to face training sessions.
+New to Ramsdens employees will, depending upon their circumstances, go through an induction programme in their local store which is part e-learning, part face to face training and mentoring.
+As experience is gained, new starters receive on-going product mentoring, additional e-learning courses, remote training e.g. virtual video classroom and face to face training sessions.
+While the business has complexities, the excellent training support that exists, coupled with an intuitive IT system, enables new starters to serve customers quite quickly in their Ramsdens career.

 Certain training courses are mandatory and must be completed on an annual basis e.g. health and safety, data protection, FCA conduct rules, cyber risks and anti-money laundering.

-The store network is led by three regional managers who manage 16 area managers.
-All regional managers were internal promotions.
-Regional manager, Kim Edwards, joined the business as a trainer 13 years ago and has progressed through the ranks, from branch manager to area manager and now regional manager.
+The store network is led by four regional managers who manage 16 area managers.
+Each regional manager has been an area manager with Ramsdens prior to their current role.
 We strongly believe, where possible, on promoting from within.
-Nine of the 16 area managers are female and six were promoted from within the business.
+Nine of the 16 area managers are female and five were promoted from within the business.
 Our other key influencers are our field audit team.
 Three of the six auditors are female and five of the team were promoted from branch roles.
-75% of the branch managers are female and 80% of the staff are female.
+74% of the branch managers are female and 80% of the staff are female.

 Our aim is to intertwine our success with the well-being of our neighbourhoods.
 We believe a thriving community relationship supports a thriving business.
 We are not just in our communities; we are part of them.